-Team members: Bianca Garilli, Marco Scodeggio, Lucio Chiappetti, Dario Bottini, Mari Polletta, Paolo Franzetti, Marco Fumana, Adriana Gargiulo, Letizia Cassarà, Giustina Vietri, Susanna Bisogni, Chiara Mancini
+Team members: Marco Scodeggio, Dario Bottini, Mari Polletta, Paolo Franzetti, Marco Fumana, Adriana Gargiulo, Letizia Cassarà, Giustina Vietri, Susanna Bisogni, Chiara Mancini, Georg Herzog (Former members: Bianca Garilli, Lucio Chiappetti, Dario Maccagni)

 Understanding galaxy formation and evolution requires determining galaxy properties across their lifetime.
 The history of a galaxy can be deciphered through the analysis of its emission across the multi-wavalength spectrum.
 Galaxy spectra, in particular, carry information on the different components making up a galaxy: stars, gas and dust.
 To obtain statistically robust results, and to control the intrinsic variations in the galaxy physical properties, it is necessary to have large samples of galaxies that cover wide areas and span different ages of the Universe.
 Our research is based on statistical studies of large samples of galaxies drawn from spectroscopic surveys and is aimed at understanding the mechanisms that drive galaxy evolution across cosmic times.